sergii-kuku/gradle-git-plugin/README.md

 Can be useful if executed outside git repos, in build systems (e.g. Jenkins), etc.

 ## Usage
+### Local
-Clone this repo and install the plugin jar into the local maven repo.
+Clone this repo and install the plugin jar into your local maven repo.
 After you have the plugin jar in your local maven repository, add the below code to the build.gradle file:
 ```
 buildscript {